SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Safety Features captured by SAFER

 The activations are associated with aggressive and disrespectful language, including insults and derogatory remarks.
-This indicates a strong relevance to unsafe content, as such language can be harmful and offensive, posing significant safety concerns. \\ \\ \textbf{ Preference Pair:}
+This indicates a strong relevance to unsafe content, as such language can be harmful and offensive, posing significant safety concerns. \\ \\ \textbf{ Human Explanation}